 What's the FLIP?
 Expanding the Definition of the Flipped Classroom Model

-When people see the name of my business, they usually ask, “What is ‘flip’ it?”
+When people see the name of my business (FLIP It Consulting), they usually ask, “What is ‘flip’ it?”
 Before I can explain, they start asking questions to see if they can guess.

 “Do you flip houses?”
 No, I don’t flip houses.

 “Is it like cooking?
 Do you flip pancakes or burgers?”
 No.

 “Do you teach gymnastics?
 Teach kids how to flip?”
 Ha ha!
 No, I don’t teach gymnastics.
 (But, that’s a great name for a gymnastics business!)

 That’s when I briefly explain that the FLIP is related to teaching.
 I usually share a quick explanation such as, “It’s a teaching strategy.
 It’s when teachers “flip it” to the students and create more active and engaging learning experiences.”